 Functional duffle style bags with a few additions, that make them more conducive to staying organized and traveling.
 I only recommend these for travel of less than one week or with little movement, but they’re great day to day bags.

-Criteria to Consider when choosing the best carry on backpack for you
+Criteria to Consider when choosing a carry on bag

 Durability: Examine the bag fabric, stitching, buckles, webbing, and zipper quality, durability, and construction based on what you’ll need for your travels and adventures